erudinsky/Azure-Bicep-Workshop/Workshop/6-Client-with-vuejs.md

 ```

-> NB! `appLocation` in the template above is the absolute path in the repo.
+> ⚠️ `appLocation` in the template above is the absolute path in the repo.

 `staticSites` is a special type of resource that provisions service to run [static site](https://erudinsky.com/2022/01/07/static-web-site-on-azure-with-azure-devops-and-bicep/).
 To learn more about Static Site resource and it's available parameters visit [template reference](https://learn.microsoft.com/azure/templates/microsoft.web/staticsites?tabs=bicep&wt.mc_id=MVP_387222).